How is an Open Badge Constructed?

 Systems are built to enable users to create, issue, and manage Open Badges supporting any or all of the following capabilities:

 - Import, curate, and share Open Badges

 The Open Badges standard (below) is a technical specification that guides the development of these capabilities.
 IMS provides conformance certification to Open Badge products to ensure interoperability with the broader Open Badges ecosystem of tools and systems.

 Numerous products and platforms already exist for creating, issuing, managing, curating, and sharing Open Badges.

-Organizations that want to issue Open Badges can start by evaluating IMS certified Open Badges products.
+Organizations that want to issue Open Badges can start by evaluating 1EdTech certified Open Badges products.

 Many of these products also offer the ability to integrate with their platform through open or proprietary APIs.

 OPEN BADGES STANDARD